favorov/best-friends/README.md

 best-friends
 ============

-Looking for significant pairs of a feature and an entitty so, that the entity is significantly selected by the feature.
-In other words, the entity cares about the feature more than other entities and - thus - it is the feature's best friend.
+This is an implementation of the gest.briends test.

+The idea is: we have N elements and M communities and relations described as NxM matrix.
+The stronger is the relation, the higher is the number.
+For each element, we wnat to know the most friendly community.

 The R package is at favorov/best-friends/R/best.friends.

+Fresh copy of R package without editing history (BioC submission) is at favorov/best.friends

 Subscribe to the user's group: best-gene-friends+subscribe@googlegroups.com